waxbetty/Sushi-fork-1/readme.md

 See hints from brew in the terminal regarding troubleshooting if the above command doesn’t work.

 ### Configuring GIT

+You must configure Git to use the SSH protocol.

 `touch ~/.gitconfig`